Should You Buy an Existing Business?

 Many small business owners develop a strong bond with their employees.
 Loyalty from the owner to their employees (and vice-versa) is a hallmark of many small companies.

-Unless they are under contract, employees are under no obligation to stay on with the new business.
+Unless they are under contract, employees are not obligated to continue with the new business.
 There is always the risk that they will take the acquisition as an opportunity to look for a new job elsewhere.

 Gauging a company’s reputation during due diligence can be notoriously difficult.
 Buyers cannot call all the customers before the acquisition to ask for their opinion.
 Consequently, you could buy a business that looks good on paper but has a bad reputation.